lionel-panhaleux/archon-bot/README.md

 archon registrations
 ```

-Note it you want to check VEKN IDs programatically, this package includes a small
+Note if you want to check VEKN IDs programatically, this package includes a small
 script for this.
 You'll need the python `aiohttp` package installed:

 ```bash